 - A headache, fatigue, tiredness, or a dry mouth.
 Side effects are generally uncommon at recommended dosages.

 - Generally does not cause drowsiness; however, some people may be affected so caution should be exercised before driving or operating machinery until the full effects of loratadine are known.

-- The dosage of loratadine should be reduced in liver and kidney disease (to an initial dose of 5mg once a day or 10mg every second day).
+- The dosage of loratadine should be reduced in people with liver and kidney disease (to an initial dose of 5mg once a day or 10mg every second day).

 - Loratadine, like all other antihistamines, may decrease the response to skin prick tests.
-Discontinue loratadine at least 48 hours prior to skin testing.
+Discontinue loratadine at least 48 hours before skin testing.